Discover Hawaiʻi Island Through These 10 Museums

 Location: 67-139 Pukalani Rd., Waimea

-Mission House.
-Photo courtesy of Lyman Museum and Mission House.
+10. Lyman Museum and Mission House

 Lyman Museum displays the natural and cultural history of Hawai‘i Island, which is well known for its large mineral, gem and shell collection — a collection so impressive that the museum is a Smithsonian affiliate.
 More than 26,000 volumes, documents and historic photos of Hawaiʻi are on display to tell the story of Hawaiʻi, its islands and its people.
 The Mission House, the oldest wood-frame building on the island, is also available to tour — note that since this is an old building, it presents some challenges for those with mobility issues.
 Self-guided or docent-led tours are available, and you’ll need to book tickets for both museums separately.
 Book tickets ahead of time — reservations are highly recommended.